Harsh-9000/CheckInn-Hotel-Booking-App/README.md

+# CheckInn Hotel Booking App
-# Setting Up the CheckInn Hotel Booking App
+## Setting Up the CheckInn Hotel Booking App

 This guide will walk you through the process of setting up the CheckInn Hotel Booking App on your local machine.